-While you may think your chances of finding new employment immediately are slim, there are steps you can take now to help you move forward.
+While you may immediately think that your chances of finding new employment are slim, there are steps you can take now to help you move forward.

 Experts at Robert Walters share their advice on getting your career back on track.